Whatever happened to Eric Reynolds, who was considered by some to be the nation's top high school distance runner in 1983?

 There was talk of breaking records, of competing in the '84 Olympics.

 But that was before Reynolds, now a fifth-year senior at UCLA, ran into a series of injuries that have prevented him from completing a full track or cross-country season in the past four years.

 He has been so plagued by injuries, he said, that "I haven't been able to consistently perform at all.
 I've never been able to train enough and get into good shape to race effectively."

 In his freshman year at UCLA, he said, he was bothered by a "shin-splint syndrome that was kind of chronic, that would never go away.
 It was kind of a structural problem.
 I have real high arches, and my heels pronate, or roll in, excessively."

 After his freshman year, surgeons operated on his left shin and scraped away scar tissue.
 He redshirted the following year.

 In preparing to return to competition in 1985, he injured a knee while running at a training camp in Yosemite.
-He said that he probably should have stopped running for a few weeks to let the knee heal, but he continued to run on it.
+He said that he probably should have stopped running for a few weeks to let the knee heal, but he continued to run.
 Though he had another operation to remove inflamed tissue in his knee, he was troubled by pain throughout the cross-country and track seasons.

 To correct his foot-strike problem, he said, he experimented with different kinds of orthotics, corrective devices worn inside shoes and commonly used by distance runners.

-"But it took a lot of experimentation to find the right set (of orthotics)," he said.
+"But it took a lot of experimentation to find the right set of orthotics," he said.
 And a lot of learning through pain.

 "In four years, rarely a day goes by that I can go out and run without pain.
 I'm a fifth-year senior and I haven't been able to complete one season."